 If you are considering a reduced appointment with UBC to ease into retirement, please refer to Easing Into Retirement on the Faculty Relations website and discuss your eligibility with the head of your academic unit.

 Group Health Coverage

 The Retirement and Survivor Benefits Program (RSB) offers a continuation of group benefits to UBC community members who retire or leave the University for any reason after age 55.

-You may also be interested in the emeriti benefit program offered by Johnson Inc. through the Association of Professors Emeriti.
+You may also be interested in the emeriti benefit programs offered by Johnson Inc. through the UBC Emeritus College.